-Summa Canisters will be attached to the opposite end of the /4-inch tubing.
-Each canister, with an initial pressure of approximately 50 millitorr (compared to 760 torr of pressure in the atmosphere at sea level), will be fitted with a sampling valve that uses a critical orifice and mass flow controller (24-hour regulator) to regulate the air flow into the canister for the selected sampling period.
+Each canister, with an initial pressure of approximately 30 pounds per square inch (psi), will be fitted with a sampling valve that uses a critical orifice and mass flow controller to regulate the air flow into the canister for the selected sampling period.
 The mass flow controller will maintain a relative constant air flow rate throughout the sampling period.
-All canister valves will remain closed until the vapor probes are installed, seal tested, purged, and all of the canisters are in their respective positions.
-The valves will then be opened for the 24-hour collection period at a flow rate not to exceed 0.2 liters/minute.
-The Air Canister Field Form in Appendix B will be used to record the canister vacuum before and after the samples are collected to confirm that the canister maintained pressure during the collection period.
-The sampler will arrive one hour before the end of the collection period to confirm the canister has residual vacuum and has not reached equilibrium pressure, which would suggest potential sample loss.
-Canisters will be sealed and start/stop times and vacuums will be recorded.
+Summa® canister valves will remain closed until the sample holes are complete and all the canisters are in their respective positions.
+The valves will then be opened for the designated collection period.